eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 of implementing ZKP solutions in secure hardware and the lack of support in currently available secure hardware (WSCDs).
 This topic will be further explored in the context of the next major release of the ARF.
-As with Relying Party linkability, organizational and enforcement measures can help deter Attestation Providers from colluding and tracking Users.
+As with Relying Party linkability, organisational and enforcement measures can help deter Attestation Providers from colluding and tracking Users.
 Additionally, many Attestation Providers are subject to regular audits, making it easier to detect collusion and tracking compared to Relying Parties.